The Free Particle

 Rewriting the general solution in equation ($\ref{eqn:Psi_general_solution}$) with $\omega \equiv \cfrac{\hbar k^2}{2m}$ as in equation ($\ref{eqn:phase_velocity}$), we get

-Now, let’s assume that $\phi(k)$ has a very sharp shape around some appropriate value $k_0$.
-(It’s okay if it’s widely spread in $k$, but such a wave packet shape quickly distorts and changes into a different form.
-As components with different $k$ move at different speeds, it loses the meaning of a well-defined ‘group’ velocity.
-In other words, the uncertainty in momentum increases.)
+Now assume that $\phi(k)$ has a very sharp form near some appropriate value $k_0$.
+(It’s fine if it’s spread widely over $k$, but such wave packets change shape very quickly and become different forms.
+Since components for different $k$ move at different speeds, they lose the meaning of a well-defined ‘group’ with velocity.
+That is, momentum uncertainty increases.)

-Since the integrand can be ignored except near $k_0$, we can Taylor expand the function $\omega(k)$ around this point, and writing up to the first-order term, we get
+Since the integrand can be neglected except near $k_0$, we can Taylor expand the function $\omega(k)$ near this point, and keeping only up to the first-order term, we get

 \[v_\text{group} = \omega_0^\prime = \frac{d\omega}{dk} = \frac{\hbar k}{m} \label{eqn:group_velocity}\tag{19}\]which is twice the phase velocity.